andijakl/HeartAR/README.md

 * **Lifecycle:** Takes care of permissions, screen time out and quitting the app.\
 *See script:* `LifecycleController.cs`\
-*Difference to Original Google example:* Completely integrated into the HelloAR example from the SDK.
+*Difference to Original Google example:* Taken from the SDK's HelloAR example.
 But these tasks are good to have in an extra script, instead of being integrated into a controller that handles user interaction.

 * **Autofocus Controller:** Turn autofocus on / off while the app is running through a tap with two fingers on the screen.
 Google currently still recommends using the default setting - which is autofocus off.
 With this script, you can explore the differences.
 If the phone camera doesn't support autofocus, it will ignore this setting.\
 *See script:* `AutofocusController.cs`\